rbisdorff/Digraph3/docSphinx/tutorial.rst

 Condorcet's approach for determining the winner of an election is hence not decisive in all circumstances and we need to exploit more sophisticated approaches for finding the winner of the election on the basis of the majority margins of the given linear ballots (see the tutorial on :ref:`Ranking-Tutorial-label` and [BIS-2008]_).

-Many more tools for exploiting voting results are available like the broswer heatmap view on voting profiles (see the technical documentation of the :ref:`votingProfiles-label`).
+Many more tools for exploiting voting results are available like the browser heat map view on voting profiles (see the technical documentation of the :ref:`votingProfiles-label`).

 .. code-block:: pycon